karenbocardo/karenbocardo/README.md

 ### hello :)

-i am karen bocardo, i like writing everything on lowercase and coding. i am currently an universidad panamericana student in mexico, and just started using git and github.
+i am karen bocardo, i like making notes and code.

+i am currently working as a Big Data intern at Grid Dynamics.

+i finished a bachelor of computer graphics and systems engineering at universidad panamericana student in mexico, and i am currently at the middle of a Data Science postgraduate studies.

 <!--
 **karenbocardo/karenbocardo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.